plus3it/watchmaker/docs/findings/el8.md

   .. _The OS must mount <tt>/tmp</tt> with the <tt>noexec</tt> option: #the-os-must-mount-`/tmp`-with-the-noexec-option
   .. _The OS Must Ensure Session Control Is Automatically Started At Shell Initialization: #the-os-must-ensure-session-control-is-automatically-started-at-shell-initialization
   .. _User Account Passwords Must Be Restricted To A 60-Day Maximum Lifetime: #user-account-passwords-must-be-restricted-to-a-60-day-maximum-lifetime
+  .. _OS Must Be Configured In The Password-Auth File To Prohibit Password Reuse For A Minimum Of Five Generations: #os-must-prohibit-password-reuse-for-a-minimum-of-five-generations

   +----------------------------------------------------------------------------------------+---------------------+